Eli415/check-pr-body-action/README.md

-# Pull Request Body Pattern Check
+# Pull Request Body Pattern Check!

 This action verifies content in a PR body before allowing merging.
 This can be useful if you expect a link to an external site, or certain explicit content.